-New development should provide cycling routes to other areas, communities and the National Cycling Network.
+New development that is likely to contribute to increased private motor-vehicles mileage should provide or support cycling routes to other areas, communities and the National Cycling Network or otherwise mitigate their traffic impact.
 This to be in accordance with FBC Green Infrastructure Strategy and forthcoming Active Travel Strategy.